Restaurant Style Refried Beans

 - 1/2 medium lime – freshly juiced

-- water – to thin
+- water – to thin (we use about 1/4 cup)

 Instructions

 - Sauté the veggies.
 Heat a cast iron skillet to medium-high heat.
 Add some olive oil, and then the diced onions and peppers.
 Sauté for a few minutes, or until veggies are soft.
-Then add the garlic, ground cumin, salt, and pepper – and stir for another 30 seconds.1-2 Tablespoon olive oil, 1/2 cup yellow onion, 1 medium jalapeno pepper, 2 cloves garlic, 1 1/2 teaspoons ground cumin, kosher salt and freshly ground black pepper
+Then add the garlic, ground cumin, salt, and pepper – and stir for another 30 seconds.1-2 Tablespoon olive oil, 1/2 cup yellow onion, 1 medium jalapeno pepper, 2 cloves garlic, 1 teaspoon ground cumin, kosher salt and freshly ground black pepper

 - Add beans.
 Add the pinto beans and and continue cooking for several minutes until beans are heated.30 oz. pinto beans